 Welcome to UMBS, a unique research and educational resource of the University of Michigan since 1909!

-This page has been compiled to answer practical questions about your stay at the Biological Station.
-It also tries to convey something of the feel of the place.
-Please let us know if your questions are not answered here.
+This page has been compiled to answer practical questions about your stay at the Biological Station and tries to capture the spirit of the place.

 Arriving at the Biological Station